 2. NAVLE pass rates rival those of schools in the US and Canada

 The North American Veterinary Licensing Examination (NAVLE) is the most important test any future vet will take since you cannot obtain your license to practice without a passing score.
-During the 2016–2017 school year, 94 percent of SGU students and graduates passed the test.
-This is well above the 80 percent minimum required to maintain accreditation status with the American Veterinary Medical Association (AVMA).
+Over the last five years, 92 percent of SGU students and graduates passed the test.* This is well above the 80 percent minimum required to maintain accreditation status with the American Veterinary Medical Association (AVMA).

 "You know that in coming to us — you're going to have a good chance of passing that exam."

 “You know that in coming to us — you're going to have a good chance of passing that exam,” Bates says.

 3. SGU’s clinical program spans multiple countries and interests